gboon18/MVTX/README.md

 <div id="detector-alignment-challenge">
 <img src="https://github.com/gboon18/MVTX/blob/main/images/Alignment_challenge.png?raw=true" alt="Detector Alignment Challenge">
 </div>
-How will you achieve a 20 $\mu$m accuracy over 50 cm?
+How will you achieve a 20 $\mu m$ accuracy over 50 cm?
 There is no flat face perpendicular or parallel to the earth or fiducial markers measureable during the assembly process.

 $\Rightarrow$ How do we determine the complete pose (position and orientation) of the detector parts?
 All you have is a Coordinate Measuring Machine with $\sim$ 2 micron precision.